 Ocean Specialists, Inc. (OSI) was represented by Perry Wright, Director of Integrated Subsea Systems at the International Cable Protection Committee’s 2019 Plenary Meeting in San Diego in May.
 The Plenary was a well-attended 3-day event with wide-ranging presentations, discussions, and meetings on just about every topic that is current and relevant to the protection of existing and planned submarine cables across the world.

 On the legislative front, the proposed UN preliminary legislation covering Biodiversity Beyond National Jurisdiction (BBNJ) was of primary concern and the subject of several presentations.
-The ICPC and the subsea telecommunications industry as a whole is keen to see environmentally sensitive use of international waters, while recognizing subsea telecommunications cables as a sustainable development of the oceans, with socio-economic benefits, and with minimal environmental impact, as explained in the ICPC white paper “Submarine Cables and BBNJ” published in August of 2016.
+The ICPC and the subsea telecommunications industry as a whole is keen to see environmentally sensitive use of international waters while recognizing subsea telecommunications cables as a sustainable development of the oceans, with socio-economic benefits, and minimal environmental impact, as explained in the ICPC white paper “Submarine Cables and BBNJ” published in August of 2016.

 There were a number of presentations covering the interface between Submarine Telecommunication Cables and Offshore Wind Development including the common use of the seabed and crossing protocols and issues for subsea power cable crossings.
 Even though the ever-growing presence of offshore wind cables is creating new challenges in the undersea cable industry, this developing industry is also benefiting from decades of telecom cable experience represented by the ICPC.